WorldVistA/VistA/Documentation/README.rst

         * InstallCacheDat_

-        Alternatively, for the instructions to import the MUMPS code from the OSEHRA VistA-M Repository into a Caché instance, see:
+        Alternatively, it is possible to import the MUMPS code from the OSEHRA VistA-M Repository into a Caché instance.
+To use OSEHRA's automated import and configuration scripts, see:

+        * AutomatedVistAConfiguration_

+        Instructions for the manual import process are found here:

         * ImportCache_